Ally Law: Career

 Law started his YouTube channel in December 2014.
 The first video he uploaded was of him performing parkour on the top of buildings in Southampton city centre, filmed on a GoPro camera.
 Law started to receive local media attention in the Southern Daily Echo for his stunts in December 2015, after he scaled Dumbleton Towers in the Thornhill area of the city.

 He has climbed in multiple locations around the world, such as Melbourne, Dubai, Bangkok, Barcelona and Los Angeles.
 This includes locations such as La Sagrada Familia and Tour First in Barcelona and Paris respectively.

-Law also does 'overnight challenges', where he and a group of friends will attempt to stay in a range of commercial premises after closing hours.
+Law also does "overnight challenges", where he and a group of friends will attempt to stay in a range of commercial premises after closing hours.

 After trespassing in Thorpe Park to climb the Stealth roller coaster in July 2017, and breaking into the Celebrity Big Brother house twice in January 2018, Law was given a five-year criminal behaviour order that prevents him from trespassing on areas of bridges or buildings not open to the public, or any business property outside business hours.
 He also received a lifetime ban from all properties owned by Merlin Entertainments.
-The criminal behaviour order only applies in England, Wales, and Northern Ireland, and a breach of the conditions could lead to a possible five-year jail sentence.
+The criminal behaviour order only applies in England, Wales and Northern Ireland, and a breach of the conditions could lead to a possible five-year jail sentence.
 In addition, Law was sentenced to 120 hours of community work for breaking into the set of Celebrity Big Brother.
 In 2019, Law took part in an MMA match, losing by majority decision to Joseph Henderson.

 Criticism

-Law has received criticism from politicians, police and general members of the public for his climbing and trespassing on property.
-He has been warned multiple times by Hampshire Constabulary for trespassing, and after the video footage of him climbing Dumbleton Towers appeared on the Daily Echo, Southampton City Council leader Simon Letts stated that "It is a tragedy waiting to happen and someone's mother is not going to have a son at Christmas."
+Law has received criticism from politicians, police and general members of the public for his climbing and trespassing at various properties.
+He was warned multiple times by Hampshire Constabulary for trespassing, and after the video footage of him climbing Dumbleton Towers appeared in the Daily Echo, Southampton City Council leader Simon Letts stated that "It is a tragedy waiting to happen and someone's mother is not going to have a son at Christmas."
 In response to the trespassing, Law says "I always make sure I find them and explain to them what I am doing and in most cases the police are really understanding."

-Speaking to 9news.com.au, after climbing a crane in Melbourne, Law stated that "[he] is not going to pretend it's not dangerous [...]
+Speaking to 9news.com.au after climbing a crane in Melbourne, Law stated that "[he] is not going to pretend it's not dangerous [...]
 I will never put myself in a situation I'm not 110 percent confident with."

-When Law and a group of friends trespassed into the Etihad Stadium in September 2017, The Independent called the incident a "concerning security breach".
+When Law and a group of friends trespassed into the Etihad Stadium in Manchester in September 2017, The Independent called the incident a "concerning security breach".